 Studies show that you’re most likely to find the best deal 6-10 weeks in advance of your departure because this is when airlines are looking to unload empty seats at a good rate.
 This doesn’t mean you shouldn’t be looking ahead of time though.
 And in peak season, like summer in Europe, it’s best to book further in advance because the airplanes will be full and airlines will not be desperate to unload tickets 6-10 weeks in advance.

-9) In Europe, Flights Can Be Cheaper Than the Train
+9) In Europe, Plane Tickets Can Be Cheaper Than the Train

 Trains are a great way to see the countryside, especially in Europe, but if you’re on a tight schedule, it’s often best to fly.
 Train travel in Europe generally isn’t cheap, and a discount airline will likely save you money, on top of time, especially if you need to cross a couple countries.
 With so many discount carriers in Europe, like Ryanair, that often offers flights connecting Ireland and England for as little as 10 euro ($11 US) each way, it’s worth exploring roundtrip tickets to London, if you need to be in Dublin, and vice versa.
 Another great discount carrier to check out is Easyjet, and the cheapest flights from A to B will typically show up on Skyscanner and Momondo.